Psychotherapist

 Scheduling Information

-To schedule a free 15-minute info session or a first appointment, please email me at JLindsayTherapy@gmail.com
+To schedule an introductory session or a first appointment, please email me at JLindsayTherapy@gmail.com

 Or call and leave a confidential voicemail at 206.888.0592.